-Due to the number of incoming applications, the Admission Office needs at least 12 weeks to process your application.
-You will receive your acceptance letter via e-mail.
-Together with acceptance letter, you will also receive information regarding the personal admission.
+Due to the number of incoming applications, the Admission Office may take several weeks to process your application.
+You will receive your letter of admission via e-mail.
+Together with the letter of admission, you will also receive information about your further steps in the admission procedure.

 For organisational reasons, the University of Vienna cannot inform you about the status of your application.

-Step 3: Personal admission to your degree programme
+Step 3: Online admission to your degree programme

-Your official acceptance letter may require you to complete supplementary examinations (in German, English, Mathematics, History or Geography).
-In this case, you have to pass these examinations first at the University Preparation Programme of the Vienna Universities (VWU).
+Your letter of admission may require you to complete supplementary examinations (in German, English, Mathematics, History or Geography).
+In this case, you have to pass these examinations first at the University Preparation Programme of the Vienna Universities (Vorstudienlehrgang der Wiener Universitäten – VWU).
 You have four semesters to do so.
 Only after completing the prescribed supplementary examinations can you start your degree programme (Step 5).

-Get informed about the Registration deadlines and costs for the preparation programme in time so that you do not miss any deadlines.
-After having registered at the VWU, you can be admitted to a non-degree programme at the Admission Office.
+Get informed about the registration deadlines and costs for the VWU in time so that you do not miss any deadlines.